-Once I drew the Transformation Pyramid with these three levels of survival, success, and transformation, I was able to communicate the natural progression from what's tangible at the bottom of the pyramid to what's intangible at the top.
+Once I drew the Transformation Pyramid with these three levels of survive, succeed, and transform, I was able to communicate the natural progression from what's tangible at the bottom of the

+MASLOW'S HIERARCHY OF NEEDS EVOLVES TO THE TRANSFORMATION PYRAMID SELF-ACTUALIZATION TRANSFORM ESTEEM SOCIAL / BELONGING SUCCEED SAFETY PHYSIOLOGICAL Maslow's Hierarchy of Needs Transformation Pyramid pyramid to what's intangible at the top.
 It became easier for me to then translate how Maslow's Hierarchy of Needs could be applied to the three most crucial relationships found in the workplace with employees, customers, and investors.
 It is clear that there are essential base needs in each of these relationships, and if you don't satisfy those survival needs, you can't move up the pyramid.
 Yet, just focusing on those base needs will never allow the relationship, or the company, to succeed and transform into its greatest potential.